wilfredinni/python-cheatsheet/docs/blog/python-data-types.md

 ## 5. Lists – `list`

 Lists store multiple items in order and let you change them after creation.
+For comprehensive list operations, see our <router-link to="/cheatsheet/lists-and-tuples">lists and tuples guide</router-link>.

 ### Basic examples